brevitybuilder/brevity-plugin-starter/README.md

 Blocks and actions let you create additional functionality for the editor.

-**Blocks** let you create new blocks you can add to the canvas.
+**Blocks** let you create new visual blocks you can add to the canvas.
 You can create blocks in `src/blocks`.

 Blocks require the following information in `plugin-config.json`:
 - `name` - User-facing name (string)